Southern Ontario Glider Group Inc.

 MAAC's membership application form offers secure on-line payment and you can access it from MAAC's website .

 SOGGI's Club Membership applications are a separate process, Please contact our Secretary.
-SOGGI's annual adult membership fee is currently $45.
+SOGGI's annual adult membership fee is based on when you pay it, and the costs are shown in the drop down box below.
 You will need to provide physical proof of current MAAC membership and sign an affidavit indicating acceptance of SOGGIs conditions for club membership.
 The simplest way to accomplish this is to attend one of our winter Membership Meetings.
 You may also access the SOGGI Membership form online.
-Please complete it (digitally or by printing and completing it in pen), then print, sign, date, and either email a scanned copy, or mail a paper copy to our Treasurer (see Contacts list).
+Please complete it (printing and completing it in pen), then print, sign, date, and either email a scanned copy, or mail a paper copy to our Treasurer (see Contacts list).
+You mail also complete the form digitally, but must first download the pdf file, open it in Adobe Acrobat Reader (NOT in a Browser window), then fill in the blanks, save the document, and attach it to an email to mail it to the Treasurer.
+Filling the form out when it is shown in a Chrome or Google Browser window does not work properly.

 Any of the people identified on our Contact page will be pleased to answer questions concerning MAAC and/or SOGGI membership.